NSO-developer/tme-demo/README.md

 - **Nokia ALU-SR:** pe3

 ### Service chains
-By default, service chains are displayed on the topology collapsed in to a single icon.
+By default, service chains are displayed on the topology collapsed into a single icon.
 Clicking the icon will expand the network service to show the VNFs and their connections.
 The state of each VNF is indicated by a colour overlay: